-- 9.3.9.1 A student who, for any valid reason(Refer to Programme Rule 4.3.9.2 below), is absent from a particular practical or test, must provide written proof of the reason for the absence to the lecturer concerned, within five (5) working days of returning to the institution in order to be considered for a special assessment.
+- 9.3.9.1 A student who, for any valid reason (Refer to Programme Rule 4.3.9.2 above), is absent from a particular practical or test, must provide written proof of the reason for the absence to the lecturer concerned, within five (5) working days of returning to the institution in order to be considered for a special assessment.
 (Approved by Senate Rules Comm wef 2014/10) - 9.3.9.2 The DUT Rule G13(3)(a) which refers to special examinations also refers to special assessments set within departments for students who have missed coursework assessments.
 In these cases the department will determine the validity of the student's reason for not taking the assessment, and the nature of the special assessment.
-(Approved by Senate Rules Comm wef 2014/10)